 At DePauw, students have many opportunities to apply their classroom education in a variety of learning experiences, many of which are outside the University.
-DePauw's Winter Term, international study, fellows and honors programs, internships and pre-professional preparation in the context of strong liberal arts curriculum lay the groundwork for initial opportunity and the development of fulfilling personal lives and careers.
+DePauw's Extended Studies, international study, fellows and honors programs, internships and pre-professional preparation in the context of strong liberal arts curriculum lay the groundwork for initial opportunity and the development of fulfilling personal lives and careers.

-All DePauw University students complete at least three Winter Term projects before graduation.
-Winter Term, which takes place each January between fall and spring semesters, is a time of intellectual exploration and enrichment that reflects DePauw's serious commitment to non-traditional, experiential learning.
+All DePauw University students complete at least two Extended Studies experiences before graduation.
+Extended Studies courses and experiences, most of which occur in the Winter and May terms, provide an opportunity for intellectual exploration and enrichment that reflects DePauw's serious commitment to non-traditional, experiential learning.

 - on-campus courses

-- off-campus study and service projects, led by faculty members
+- off-campus courses and service projects, led by faculty members

 - independent study projects